TanveerD1/DataWarehousing-Lab3/README.md

 1.  **Full Extraction:** Loading the entire dataset at once.
 2.  **Incremental Extraction:** Loading only new or updated records since the last successful extraction.
 3.  **Data Transformation:** Applying various techniques to clean, enrich, and structure the extracted data for analysis.
+    - Use of error handling and functions from Object oriented programming to manage the extraction and transformation processes effectively.

 The project utilizes a synthetic sales dataset (`custom_data.csv`) to simulate real-world data scenarios, allowing for practical application of these ETL techniques.